Chapter 8:

 “I am!”

 “You’re not!
 You’re not, Vergil.”
 That trembling in Vergil’s voice reminded Nicolaus all too much of himself.
-(This is…just like back then.
-Back then, I needed someone.
-Maybe this is how I pay back that karma.
-Fits too well, especially right now.)
-He glanced over at his computer screen, at the name Kevin Greene, at the name of the father whose life he’d taken.
+(This is…just like back then, when I needed someone.
+Maybe this is how I pay back the universe.
+Honestly, I could use some good karma right now.)
+He glanced over at his computer screen, at the name Kevin Greene, at the name of a father whose life he’d taken.
 “Vergil, listen, I know whatever happened must’ve been pretty crazy, but I want you to know you can trust me.
 I…went through some stuff back in the day too.”

 “W-What stuff…?”

-“…Well…” Nicolaus paused, realizing he was about to not only drum up bad memories.
-“I…uh…” He sighed and resigned himself.
-“Back in high school, I was a bit of an outsider - a loner, more like it!
+“…Well…” Nicolaus paused, just short of drumming up bad memories.
+“I…uh…” Resigned that he’s already begun, he sighed and continued.
+“Back in high school, I was a bit of an outsider - a loner, I mean!
 So, I got picked with a bunch.
-I didn’t let it bother me though, mostly because I wanted to follow my role model; my Dad.
-He was always coolheaded, stoic and reliable, so that’s what I wanted to be.
-Mom, she was always tough on me and Dani, that’s my sister!
-You have any siblings, Vergil?”
+I didn’t let it bother me though, mostly because I wanted to follow my role model; my dad.
+He was always coolheaded, stoic, reliable; that’s what I wanted to be.
+Mom, she was always tough on me and Dani – my sister.
+You have a sibling, right Vergil?”

-“We’re alike there too, I guess.
+“We’re alike there, too.
 Anyway, like I was saying, Mom was always tough on us.
 She grew up in a really tough neighborhood in Manhattan, so she didn’t want to spoil us.
-Naturally, that put us on edge a lot.
+Tough love, yeah.
 There was one day that I got hurt playing football.
 The cool guys and members of the football team needed one more for some practice and they dragged me along.
 I wanted to get out of my shell, and it ended with me breaking my arm.”
 Nicolaus clutched his left elbow, remembering the pain.
 “Mom came up to the school and lost her shit until the football team’s quarterback, Drake, got suspended.
 To make matters worse, it was just before a big game.
 We lost and everyone blamed me.
 People were on my ass for the next couple of weeks.”

 “Huh? …Oh, no!
 No. I was…just a loner.”
-He quickly countered!
+He countered with little enthusiasm.
 “I got ostracized, basically.
-That wasn’t a great feeling…” Surprisingly, that somber thought made the often-cynical Nicolaus feel blue.
+That wasn’t a great feeling…” That somber thought made even the often-cynical Nicolaus feel blue.
 “Didn’t feel any better when my parents broke up.
-My Mom was…cheating on my Dad with my now stepfather.
-He moved out and became really distant.
-The days in school were cold, and it was even colder at home between my Mother and sister.
+My mom was…cheating on my dad with my now stepfather.
+Dad moved out and became really distant.
+The days in school were cold, and it was even colder at home between my mother and sister.
 So…I…ended up getting a girlfriend, my first!”

 “Wait t-that came o-out of nowhere!”
 Nicolaus’s sudden twist in the story was jarring!

-“Heh, well…” The image Vergil had constructed in his head of the actually less-than-smooth-operator, embarrassed Nicolaus; he’d never been complimented on his interactions with women before.
+“Heh, well…” The image Vergil had constructed in his head of the actually less-than-smooth-operator, embarrassed Nicolaus; never being complimented on his interactions with women before.
 “I just got better with girls over the years.”
-Fortunately, it wasn’t a video call as the joyfully wide smile and blushing on his cheeks would’ve been exposed.
+Fortunately, it wasn’t a video call as the awkward grin and blush along his cheeks would’ve been exposed.
 “It was…it was nice having someone to talk to.
-Guess I got too used to it and too familiar.
+Guess I got too used to it, and too familiar.
 A few days before prom, things got bad when I got ready to ask out Jillian.
 Jillian…was…” Nicolaus halted, choking up as soon the memory played back in his mind.
 After clearing his throat and settling himself, he continued.
-“Jillian…was just getting close to me because of the jerk-offs wanted to play me into getting some info out of me, so they could make fun of me even more.”
+“Jillian…was just getting close to me because she was told to.
+The fucking jocks wanted to mess with me.
+She got…stuff for them, and they used it to make fun of me.”

 “What did they get?”

 “…Just…stuff.
-Anyway, I…was really hurt.
+I…was really hurt.
 I felt awful and…and…I…” His chest tightened and eyes became misty.
-Reminiscing about that time, no matter how many years had passed, thinking back to that day would drop Nicolaus into a downward spiral. “…it was only got worse when my Dad killed himself.”
+Time hadn’t healed that wound.
+Reminiscing about that day dragged Nicolaus toward a familiar downward spiral. “…it was only got worse when my Dad killed himself.”

 “…H-He…killed himself?”